 Mental poverty is a state in which one feels a lack, or inadequate.
 Emptiness can also be a sign of mental poverty, as can avoidance.

-Mental poverty is a rut that can start in many ways.
-Perhaps one's parents passed on a negative view of the world, or a propensity to addiction One's sense of capacity may be impacted by a dreadful job, or through grinding physical poverty.
-Depression and anxiety can also push one to feel like they have nothing to give to themselves or anyone else.
+Mental poverty is a rut that can begin in many ways.
+Perhaps one's parents passed on a negative view of the world, or had a propensity to addiction.
+Or maybe one's sense of capacity may be impacted by a dreadful job, or through a regretful choice of mate.
+Depression and anxiety can make one feel like they have nothing to give to themselves or anyone else.
 These are but a few examples.

-Mental poverty can only be reversed by the person experiencing it because mental poverty is a state of mind - nothing more, nothing less.
-If this blog post reminds you of someone - even yourself - know that you are not bound by the trap of mental poverty for the rest of their life.
+Mental poverty can be reversed.
+If this blog post reminds you of someone, know that they are not bound by the trap of mental poverty for the rest of their life.
 The past can only control the present if it is allowed to do so.

-Start today to examine the areas of your personality that may be affected with mental poverty.
-These might be reflected in such areas as gossip, fearfulness, complaining without changing, drinking too much or ignoring opportunities when they do present themselves.
-Procrastinating, or having a knee-jerk negative reaction to opinions that are different than yours are also signs of mental poverty.
+Start today to examine the areas of your own personality that may be affected with mental poverty.
+These might be reflected in such areas as gossip, fearfulness, complaining without changing, destructive habits or ignoring opportunities.
+Procrastinating, or automatically feeling negative about people who are different than you are also signs of mental poverty.

-To be a person means to have been given the gift of volition - the capacity for change.
+To be a person means you have the gift of volition - the capacity of changing at any time.
 You are not a product of your past.
-If you have a pocket or two of mental poverty in your life, you can actually change your state and increase the abundance of your life.
+If you have a pocket or two of mental poverty in your life, shake them out!
+By doing so, you will create or and increase the abundance of your life.